jiri-otoupal/pyperclip_pyside/README.md

 Pyperclip is a cross-platform Python module for copy and paste clipboard functions.
 It works with Python 2 and 3.

-Install on Windows: `pip install pyperclip`
+Install on Windows: `pip install pyperclip_pyside`

-Install on Linux/macOS: `pip3 install pyperclip`
+Install on Linux/macOS: `pip3 install pyperclip_pyside`

 Jiri Otoupal jiri.otoupal@uptim.ai